 Natural capital consists of the world’s stocks of physical and biological resources, including air, water, minerals, soils, fossil fuels and all living things.
 Natural capital accounting (NCA) involves attributing a measurable economic and/or ecological value to the ecosystem goods and services that provide benefits to society.
-The NCA process is underway in Ireland through the Mapping and Assessment of Ecosystem Services (MAES) project, commissioned by the NPWS, which aims to map a suite of prioritised ecosystem services based on available data.
-This project will contribute towards the production of an Ecosystem Services map.
+A pilot project to map and assess ecosystems and their services in Ireland was undertaken in 2016 by the NPWS.
+This developed a national spatial framework for ecosystem services mapping and assessment which can be further developed and refined for regional and local assessments.

-Pressures and threats to the environment arising from the energy, transport and agriculture sectors have potential to adversely impact biodiversity.
-Agricultural practices have a high impact on protected species that occur within agricultural systems, e.g. the Vertigo species of snail and the marsh fritillary butterfly.
-Pollution is considered a significant pressure and threat to the conservation status of some species, especially those species that need good or excellent quality water to survive such as the remaining limited populations of the freshwater pearl mussel.
+Pressures and threats to the environment arising from numerous sectors such as energy, transport and agriculture have potential to adversely impact biodiversity.
+Environmental degradation and pollution are significant pressures and threaten the conservation status of some species, especially those species that need good or excellent water quality to survive such as the remaining limited populations of the freshwater pearl mussel.

-Climate change is intensifying and the current underlying issues will persist.
-Predicted drier summers and higher levels of more intense rainfall are likely to result in bog bursts and landslides which may indirectly impact other habitats such as lakes.
+Climate change is predicted to further intensify some of the current pressures on our biodiversity.
+Predicted drier summers and frequent intense rainfall are likely to result in bog bursts and landslides which may indirectly impact other habitats such as lakes.
 The predicted increases in sea-levels will affect coastal habitats and associated biodiversity.
 Species and habitat ranges may expand and contract in reaction to pressures from climate change.
-Such changes will facilitate a range expansion in some invasive alien species, for example.
+Such changes may facilitate a range expansion in some invasive alien species.
 The impacts of climate change and the continuing threat of invasive alien species are areas that need to be constantly monitored and guarded against, where possible.

 The NBDC also teamed up with the Centre for Environmental Data and Recording for Northern Ireland (CEDaR) and the EPA in an all-Ireland survey of Dragonflies and Damselflies 2019-2024.
 Volunteers are encouraged to record sightings and assess the state of the freshwater habitat that the dragonflies and damselflies live in.
 This information will be used to increase our knowledge of their distribution and provide bio-indicators of water quality and climate change.